andymckay/blog/_posts/2021-12-04-reporting-a-driver.md

 ## Finding where to report

 <a href="https://www.icbc.com/Pages/default.aspx">ICBC</a> isn't interested.
 There is nothing on their website to report this.
-Only when someone crashes.
+They are only interested when someone crashes.

-This is on Boundary Rd which is the border between Vancouver and Burnaby.
-The Vancouver police site is not interested.
+This incident was on Boundary Rd which is the border between Vancouver and Burnaby.
+The <a href="https://app.vancouver.ca/PoliceCitizenReporting_net/">Vancouver police site</a> is not interested.

 <img src="/files/vancouver-police.png" width="400">

-Turns out the juristiction for Boundary Rd is actually the Burnaby RCMP, so I went to their website.
+Turns out the juristiction for Boundary Rd. is actually the <a href="https://bc-cb.rcmp-grc.gc.ca/ViewPage.action?siteNodeId=2114&languageId=1&contentId=64642">Burnaby RCMP</a>, so I went to their website.
 The Burnaby RCMP website let's you report something online, yes there's an option for "Someone was driving poorly".

 But if you have "video surveillance" you can't report it online.
 That makes sense.